-To learn about the different breeds we raise, click on the photo of the breed to the left.
+To learn about the different breeds we raise, click on the breed name to the left.
 If you do not see a breed listed, we do not raise it.
-By focusing on just a few breeds, we are able to raise larger numbers and make more progess in our breeding program.
+By focusing on just a few breeds, we are able to raise larger numbers and make more progress in our breeding program.
 For pricing and to order day old chicks for mail order, click here.
-For on farm pick up orders, click here.
+For on farm pick up orders of day old chicks, click here.

 Whitmore Farm participates in the NPIP monitoring program for Avian Influenza, Salmonella Pullorum Typhoid, Mycoplasma Gallisepticum and Mycoplasma Synoviae.

 There is a lot of confusion regarding the terms used to describe how poultry are raised.
 Below are some clarifications.